Changissnz/seqbuild/README.md

 it is easy to see why these capabilities have not been implemented, however important they are.

+### Update: 10/26/25

+Open development of this project has resumed, since I detected some bugs.
+I'd hate to leave any prospective users with a sub-optimal product.

 ### Update: 9/17/25

 Open development of this project has now terminated.